North Korea claims Otto Warmbier released on humanitarian grounds

 He was found guilty of committing a "hostile act" against North Korea in March 2016 and sentenced to 15 years hard labor.

 That was the last time Warmbier was seen publicly -- and about the same time he fell into a coma, his parents say they were told.
+A source close to the family said Warmbier contracted botulism last year.

+"Otto is not in great shape right now," Fred Warmbier, Otto's Father, told Fox News in an interview Wednesday.
+"Otto has been terrorized and brutalized for 18 months by a pariah regime in North Korea."

+Fred and Cindy Warmbier said in a statement they learned of their son's condition a week before his release.
+They plan to hold a news conference Thursday morning in their home state of Ohio.

-Warmbier's release coincided with the arrival of day basketball star Dennis Rodman's latest visit to North Korea.
+Warmbier's release coincided with the arrival of day basketball star Dennis Rodman's latest visit to North Korea, though Michael Anton, a US national security spokesman, told CNN there is no connection between the two.

-A State Department source told CNN that Rodman's arrival had nothing to do with Warmbier's release.
+When asked by reporters if he would bring up the cases of Warmbier and three other Americans detained in North Korea, Rodman said, "that's not my purpose right now ...
+My purpose is to go over there and try to see if I can keep bringing sports to North Korea."

+The other Americans held by Pyongyang are Kim Sang Duk and Kim Hak-song, academics who worked at the Pyongyang University of Science and Technology, and businessman named Kim Dong Chul.